indie-vr-fitness-gang/calorie-heist-counter/README.md

 There are currently just three REST API endpoints: `/reset`, `/increment` and read the counter via `/`

+Some of the priviledge APIs require a "server" secret be passed via a `secret=foobar` query parameter.

+The secret is set via `wrangler secret put SERVER_SECRET` and can be shared with whoever needs to use these APIs

+## /reset

 The reset API is simply invoked like `GET http://host/reset?secret=12345`

-The secret is set via `wrangler secret put COUNTER_RESET_SECRET` and can be shared with whoever may need to reset the counter.
+## /increment
 The increment API is invoked like `GET http://host/increment?by=500&expiry=12345678&mac=0f94813426048e4301cd4fd1f3c7d6b86d6c6777452bcf7bbeb8a4fab8245634`

 The `by` parameter indicates how much to increment the calorie count (which currently has a maximum of 2000 just to limit the damage of bugs with us incrementing the counter)